t3-org/t3/docs/general/reports/report.md

-We have two of reports:
+We have two types of reports:

 - numeric data
 - chart data

 We can use dedicated dashboard for it or use grafana.

-### Files
+### Filters

 Filters are:

 - time range
-- a labelSet. for example we can get report for previous month with label set `region=teh1,team=orders`.
+- a labelSet. for example we can get reports with label set `region=teh1,team=orders`.
 - An optional `group` label key. e.g., group reports by `product`.
 In this case we'll add a list of reports grouped by the group label to the report too(in addition to the base report).
 For example we'll return a report for the `orders` team and also a list of reports of the `orders` team's products.